-In the name of Jesus Christ, Dear Fellow Redeemed,
+In the name of Jesus Christ, Dear Fellow Redeemed, In the name of Jesus Christ, Dear Fellow Redeemed.

 The name of our church body is the "Lutheran Conference of Confessional Fellowship".
 Although this was originally thought of by some as just a sort of temporary name in 1983 until we could come up with a better name, its words have a great deal of meaning.
 We are a confessional church or fellowship.
 That means that we believe in something, that we make a confession before the world.
 That confession includes everything that we say "I believe..." to.
 The best example is of course, the Bible, the very Word of God.
 But we also include the creeds: the Apostles Creed, the Nicene Creed, and the Athanasian Creed (found on page 53 in the hymnal).
 We admit, we confess, we claim that we believe in something.
 We take our stand on something.
 And one of the very most important things we confess is that